Decoder, a film by Jürgen Muschalek

 decoder2.jpg

-Decoder was shot in Berlin during its grim post-punk years when the city was still an isolated Cold War outpost riven by riots, some of which are seen here.
-The narrative concerns attempts by FM (played by FM Einheit from Einstürzende Neubauten) to combat the insidious effects of muzak in shops and restaurants using home-made electronics.
+Decoder was shot in Hamburg in the early 1980s although the city is never properly identified in order to maximise the film’s near-future qualities.
+The narrative concerns attempts by FM (played by FM Einheit from Einstürzende Neubauten) to combat the insidious effects of muzak in burger restaurants using tapes created with his home-made electronics.
 William Burroughs makes a couple of brief appearances as the “Old Man” with a shop full of electronic components.
-Among the rest of the cast there’s Christiane Felscherinow in a room filled with frogs, and Genesis P-Orridge (in Psychic TV gear) as the head of an underground pirate cult.
+Among the rest of the cast there’s Christiane Felscherinow, dividing her time between peep-show sex-work and languishing in a room filled with her pet frogs; and Genesis P-Orridge in his Psychic TV gear as the head of an underground pirate cult who encourage FM to launch an offensive against the muzak signals.
 Original music is provided by Dave Ball (from Soft Cell) and FM Einheit.
 The complete score is very good, featuring additional tracks by Soft Cell, Einstürzende Neubauten and Matt Johnson.
 Watched today, the narrative seems very much a product of its time, and somewhat outmoded.
 In 1984 home computing was increasingly prevalent, and cheap sound-sampling was just around the corner; Decoder is the last hurrah of an analogue struggle against the agents of the Control Virus.

 decoder3.jpg